holdenmc/Moria/README.txt

   change how exp works to be based on current level and monster level/dungeon level? unequipping something that adds to health/cons does not lower health (does lower max health though?)
-  ->unequipping removes a health pot???????
+  ->unequipping removes a health pot??????? if you buy something from a store it removes itself, but then when you back in the store it is still there

 CONTROLS